 Applying for a student visa for Malaysia may be very difficult and expensive for students who come from countries other than United Kingdom, Japan, USA, Australia, South Korea, Belgium, Finland, France, Germany, Netherlands, Spain, Sweden, Switzerland and Turkey due to a relatively complicated pre-arrival medical check-up.

 All students studying abroad in Malaysia are required to apply for a student visa.
-Studying as a tourist is not possible.
+Studying as a tourist on a Social Pass is not possible.

 The Malaysian visa application process consists of 3 steps:

 1. Electronic Visa Approval Letter application (eVAL)

 3. Student Pass application (the actual student visa)

 Before being eligible for applying for a student visa, students must apply for an electronic Visa Approval Letter (eVAL) through EMGS (Education Malaysia Global Services) and pay the processing fee to EMGS.
 In addition, students need to pay a separate visa processing fee (270 MYR) to Universiti Putra Malaysia once they have arrived in Malaysia.
 You can start the eVAL application process right after you have received the Official Acceptance Letter (Offer Letter) from Universiti Putra Malaysia.
 The processing time for the eVAL application is about 5–8 weeks.
 If you want to receive notifications of your eVAL, we recommend you to download the EMGS Mobile App.
 You can also track your eVAL application status on the EMGS website with your passport number and nationality.

 Please prepare the following documents for your eVAL application:

 - The Official Acceptance Letter from the host university (Offer Letter)

 - 4 passport size photos with snow white background (instructions).
 The background must look almost like photoshopped.
 Please use this tool to check whether a passport photo fulfills the requirements of Student Visa Application through EMGS.